Bryn Mawr College

 Read: Chapter 5 from J&M.

-October 10: POS Tagging: base line tagger (most probably tag), Stochastic taggers: Hidden Markov Model (HMM) taggers.
+October 10: POS Tagging: base line tagger (most probable tag), Stochastic taggers: Hidden Markov Model (HMM) taggers.

 Read: Chapter 5 & start of Chapter 6 from J&M.